w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 ## Summary

-In Governance v1, active token holders (public) and the Council together administrated network's upgrade decisions.
+In Governance v1, active token holders (public) and the Council administrated the network's upgrade decisions.
 Whether the public or the council initiated the proposal, it would eventually have to go through a referendum to let all holders (weighted by stake and conviction) make the decision.

 The Council fulfilled its role as the representative of the public, guardian of the treasury and initiator of legislation, but it was often seen as a centralized entity.
 To further decentralize